ashfrazer/Pocket-Weather-Gradle/README.md

 Proceed to enter in a zip code of your choice, and then enjoy the results!

 ## How to Test Pocket Weather (Gradle)
 The class **WeatherScraperTest** is a test class that ensures that any potential errors found in scraping weather data are caught.
-To run the test, navigate to the project's directory in your terminal and enter `gradlew test`.
+To run the test, navigate to the project's directory in your terminal and enter `gradlew clean test`.
 This will execute **WeatherScraperTest**.